-Without taking advantage of a turbo trainer deal, the most premium setup will cost you four figures for the trainer alone, and that's before you consider the cost of the bike, possible additions of a computer or tablet, as well as a fan (you'll need a fan!).
-If you're planning on running Zwift in the garage or shed, you may even need to factor in an extension lead, wifi booster, even the light bulbs!
+It's the required hardware that can add up to make getting onto Zwift a rather expensive investment.
+Without taking advantage of the deals below, the most premium setup will cost you four figures for the turbo trainer alone and that's before you consider the cost of the bike, possible additions of a computer or tablet, as well as a fan.
+If you're planning on running Zwift in an unpowered garage or shed, you may even need to factor in an extension lead, wifi booster, even the light bulbs!

 If you've read our guide to Zwift, you'll know there are a couple of turbo trainer types: direct-drive and wheel-on.
 You'll also know that some trainers are smart, meaning the resistance can be controlled by software (Zwift, TrainerRoad, etc), whereas others are 'dumb', and will need to be controlled by your gear selection or a manual resistance controller that clamps to your handlebars.